nkizito92/ZapChat/README.md

 ## Note

-Copy the Network link and paste it in your browers
+Copy the Network link and paste it in your browser

 ## Awesome you did it!!